 Benefits of Virabhadrasana Yoga (The Warrior Pose):

-8. It strengthens your shoulder, thighs, legs, arms and ankles.
+- It strengthens your shoulder, thighs, legs, arms, and ankles.

-11. It calms the mind and improve concentration.
+- It calms the mind and improves concentration.

 Precaution Virabhadrasana Yoga (The Warrior Pose):